DEFRA/ffc-sfd-core/README.md

 - `-c | --cluster` - Kubernetes cluster context name
 - `-n | --namespace` - Kubernetes namespace

+#### Resources
+`./resources/cosmos-upload`

+Upload multiple items to a local emulator instance of cosmos.
+Follow the command prompt to provide:
+- crn
+- sbi
+- database name
+- container name
+- quantity

+Currently the items uploaded match the messages-database schema only.

 ### Resource quota

 Determine the Kubernetes resource usage for a namespace based on all microservices running at maximum capacity and scaling.

 [`./resource-quota`](resource-quota)